 - 2.36-million-dot EVF

-At the Photokina show in September, Olympus was one of several brands to announce it was developing a new flagship camera.
-Now, less than two months on, the company is the first to reveal the finished product: the Olympus OM-D E-M1 II.
-This is a high-end Micro Four Thirds mirrorless camera designed for sports and action, with an impressive AF system and startling continuous shooting capability.
-It’s due to go on sale in December priced at £1849.99 body only, or £2399.99 in a kit with the Olympus M.Zuiko Digital ED 12-40mm f/2.8 Pro lens.
+At the Photokina trade show in September 2016, Olympus was one of several brands to announce it was developing a new flagship camera.
+Now the finished product has arrived, in the shape of the Olympus OM-D E-M1 Mark II.
+But while the new model looks much like its predecessor, in reality it’s an entirely new camera, with some very impressive updates.
+But this comes at a high price: £1849.99 body only, or £2399.99 in a kit with the Olympus M.Zuiko Digital ED 12-40mm f/2.8 Pro lens.

 One thing that hasn’t changed is the E-M1 II’s build quality; its rugged magnesium-alloy body is dust, splash and freeze proof.
 The sculpted handgrip is both taller and deeper than the E-M1’s, which means that it’s one of the largest we’ve seen on a CSC.
 This makes the camera easy to hold with larger lenses such as the 40-150mm f/2.8 Pro.